2013-14 GCER Distinguished Visitor Series

 Nobuhiro Kiyotaki March 17-21, 2014.

-Nobuhiro Kiyotaki is Professor of Economics at Princeton University and Fellow of the Econometric Society.
+Nobuhiro Kiyotaki is a Professor of Economics at Princeton University and a Fellow of the Econometric Society.
 He is well known for his work in monetary theory, imperfect competition, and credit markets.
 His research on the role of fiat money with Randall Wright, and on credit cycles with John Moore has gained wide influence among a generation of monetary economists.
 Professor Kiyotaki has held previous positions at the Universities of Wisconsin, Minnesota, and the LSE.
 He will visit the Department during the week of March 17-21 where he will present his latest research in the Macroeconomics workshop, and will meet with faculty and students.

 Ellen McGrattan March 31-April 4, 2014.